- What can I do with a bachelor’s degree in Child Development?

 Turn in this material at the Child Development Department office.
 We will review the request and get back to you promptly.

-Can I use work experience to substitute the lab portion of courses or the fieldwork (CDV 496) requirement?
+Can I use work experience to substitute the fieldwork/practicum course (CDV 480 or CDV 496)?

-No. Work experience will not be accepted as a substitute for the lab portion of courses or the fieldwork (CDV 496) requirement.
-The fieldwork/ lab work that you complete in the program is supervised with the purpose of guiding your experience in a manner that meshes with the current scientific knowledge in the field of Child Development which you will study in class.
+No. Work experience will not be accepted as a substitute for the fieldwork/practicum course (CDV 480 or CDV 496).
+The fieldwork/practicum experiences that you complete in the program are supervised with the purpose of guiding your experience in a manner that meshes with the current scientific knowledge in the field of Child Development which you will gain in the seminar portion of the course.
 Your passing of the coursework indicates that specific learning objectives have been achieved.